theNewDynamic/minjinlee.com/content/news/the-year-in-books-what-seattle-times-arts-writers-read-and-loved-in-2018.md

 images: []
 tags: []
 categories: []
-description: “'Pachinko' is one of those family sagas that you get lost in, forgetting the passage of time, disappearing into places far away — a poor fisherman’s cramped lodging house; a fragrant restaurant kitchen where kimchee is crafted; a noisy pachinko parlor; a hospital room where generations become linked.
-'Sweeping' and 'epic' are words that are always applied to books like this, but they fit; you leave 'Pachinko' feeling changed, as if your world got a little bigger."
+description: '"''Pachinko'' is one of those family sagas that you get lost in, forgetting the passage of time, disappearing into places far away — a poor fisherman’s cramped lodging house; a fragrant restaurant kitchen where kimchee is crafted; a noisy pachinko parlor; a hospital room where generations become linked. ''Sweeping'' and ''epic'' are words that are always applied to books like this, but they fit; you leave ''Pachinko'' feeling changed, as if your world got a little bigger."'

 ---